Autostronomy/AutoProf/README.md

 Similar to the standard isophote initialization method, except flux values along isophotes are evaluated using the mean (instead of the median) which is more accurate in the low S/N limit that pixel values are integers.

+### Plot Clean Image

+**pipeline label: 'plot image'**

+Simply plots an image of the galaxy using hybrid histogram equalization and log scale, without any other features or tests drawn on top.
+This can be useful for inspecting the image for spurious features without any ellipses, lines, or other objects drawn overtop.
+The size of the image will be based on when the step is called in the pipeline, if it is called early in the pipeline then a larger and less centered image will be used, calling later in the pipeline will use later pieces of information to choose the image size and centering.

 ### Isophote Fitting - Mean

 **pipeline label: 'isophotefit mean'**